mhanberg/blog/_posts/2021-04-09-temple-ast-and-protocols.md

 end
 {% endhl %}

-Since the implementation takes advantage of iolists, we can easily compute the final markup without maintaining any state or dealing with cumbersome return values.
+Since the implementation takes advantage of `iolist`s, we can easily compute the final markup without maintaining any state or dealing with cumbersome return values.
 Once `to_eex` returns, we just run that through `:erlang.iolist_to_binary/1` and we're good to go!

 ## What's Next